 Normally, constipation subsides within just a few days but if it lingers for weeks then you need to intervene immediately.

 Why Constipation Occurs: Prime Suspects

 Overall, there are a lot of possible reasons behind constipation in cats, direct and indirect.
-Nonetheless, in term of prevalence, a couple of them do stand out from the rest.
+Nonetheless, in terms of prevalence, a couple of them do stand out from the rest.

 It's common knowledge that cats love to groom themselves.
 Your pet could spend hours and hours and hours grooming its coat without feeling bored.
 However, while grooming, the felines unwittingly swallow various strands of hairs right into the stomach.
 In most of the case, the hairs tend to arrive at the colon after a while which form a ball.
 If things proceed smoothly, the cats shall get the pesky ball of hairs out soon.
 On the other hand, if the ball remains stuck inside, constipation is going to persist.

 Some cats don't bother to drink enough water to match the requirement of their body so the moisture level inside the colon drops low.
 Over time, the poop steadily hardens and proceeds to give the pets a fairly hard time at the litter box.
 Usually, the dryer the feces, the more painful it becomes for the pets to defecate.
 Therefore, if you see poop stuck halfway out of cat then there is a good chance that the pet is currently suffering from dehydration.
 Without water to soften them, the stools are incapable of passing through the anus completely.